For many photographers, being self-employed is the ultimate dream.

 LinkedIn functions much like Twitter, with the added advantage that it has a higher rate of conversion to sales.

 On LinkedIn, your goal is to set yourself up as an authority in the photography community by writing engaging thought pieces that can be shared by your following, which is shared by their followers, and ad infinitum.
 If one of your pieces of content goes viral, then your worries about getting gigs will pivot to worrying about taking on so many clients!
+It’s a great way to find freelance photography work that many photographers forget about!

 Online freelance marketplaces